Raid on Mazatlán Railway: Pursuit and Capture

 Holmdahl soon received news of the raid and quickly gathered a large posse, numbering most of his strength at around 100-200 men and organized a pusuit.
 Holmdahl was easily able to track the horse thieves and was able to surround the herd and intercept it's wranglers, and the rebels surrendered immediately.
 Holmdahl quickly realized these men were not the typical "bandits", but rather peasants due to their appearance and Holmdahl demanded of the peasants "Why did you fools "steal my horses and why should I not hang you?".
 The peasants began explaining how they served General Madero, who was attempting to liberate them from the cruel crutches of Díaz, and needed the horses not for themselves for the people.

-Holmdahl, a deep Maderist sympathizer not only listed to their tale and story, but to the great surprise of both the rebels and his men, who were already tying hangman's knots stated "Not only will I pardon you, I will join you".
-Holmdahl resigned his job at the railway, took his pay in horses and took command of the small band of peasants, and was now openly a revolutionary.
+Holmdahl, strong Maderist sympathizer, listened to their story To the surprise of both the rebels and his men, who had already begun tying hangman's knots, he declared, "Not only will I pardon you, I will join you."
+Holmdahl then resigned his position with the railway, accepted his pay in horses, and took command of the small band of peasants, openly joining the revolutionary cause.